alertlogic/ehub-collector/README.md

 1. Click `Functions` -> `Master` -> `Monitor` and verify the recent log entry has the status of `OK` and contains no error messages.
 **Example:** `Ehub source checkin OK`.
 1. In the Alert Logic console, navigate to `Configuration` -> `Deployments` -> `All Deployments` -> `Log Sources`, and then filter the list by `Push (Office 365, EventHub)` collection method.
-1. Verify a new Azure Event Hub log source with the name provided during `az group deployment create` above appears with the source status as `OK`.
+1. Verify a new Azure Event Hub log source with the name provided during `az group deployment create` [above](#deploy-through-the-azure-cli) appears with the source status as `OK`.

 # How the Collector Works

 The [template](https://github.com/alertlogic/ehub-collector/blob/master/templates/ehub.json) creates an `AlertLogicIngest-<region-name>-<unique-string>` Event Hub Namespace where `alertlogic-log` event hub is created.
-Collector Azure function listens to event hub and forwards incoming events to Alert Logic Ingestion service.
+Collector Azure function listens to event hub and forwards incoming events to the Alert Logic Ingestion service.
 If data processing fails the data is stored in `alertlogic-dl` Azure Blob container located in the storage account specified during template deployment.

 ## Master Function